LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/motionless.md

 &nbsp;

 One of the soldiers saw him and charged, but Aik was way faster.
 He swung his scythe out from his belt and sliced the man's head into the sky.
-As the body hit the ground, Aik snatched the chainmail from the man's head and kept moving, his heart pounding with adrenaline.
+As the body hit the ground, Aik snatched a fruit from a tree and kept moving, his heart pounding with adrenaline, but his mind at ease.

 &nbsp;

-Suddenly, Aik stopped, and stepped back all the way towards the landing position of the head he had snapped, looking at it steadily, and then kneeled, everybody else preferred keep fighting than getting closer to that mentally deranged looking man, as he was citing a story to a head, in the middle of the battlefield,
+Suddenly, Aik stopped, and stepped back all the way towards the landing position of the head he had snapped out, he catched it, and started looking at it steadily, and then kneeled; everybody else had already a fighting partner, and honestly, maybe they preferred fighting each other than getting closer to that mentally deranged looking assassin, maybe even because he was citing a story to a head, in the middle of that battlefield, and he was petting it.

 &nbsp;

-“This monster was once a man, and that man had a wife, she was the most important person in his life, but she also suffered from severe sadness; he always made sure to make her feel loved, and heard, she also liked him, she cried every time he went out to work, and every speck of spare time he had available was for her, on a perpetual exercise to bring her happiness, because, deep in his soul, that is how he felt around her, even though he never told her, he only knew how to hold her tightly, but then came the day, that one day when the man came up to her, and she had committed a crime so unspeakable he forgot, it even happened!
-But now I know, she had killed someone, and she killed no other than the most important person in this man’s life, and hanged it on a tree”.
+"This monster was once a man, and that man had a wife, she was the most important person in his life, but she also suffered from severe sadness; he always made sure to make her feel loved, and heard, she also liked him like wonders, as she cried every time he went out to work, and so, every speck of spare time he had available, he gave it to her, on a perpetual exercise to bring her happiness, because, deep in his soul, that is how he felt around her, even though he never told her, he didn't think it was necessary, but he definitely knew how to hold her tightly, every night and every encounter, and still, that day came, when the man got back to his home, and she had committed a crime so unspeakable, he forgot it even happened!
+But one day, after so much travelling, he remembered, she had killed someone, no other than the most important person in this man's life, and then hung it on a tree".

 &nbsp;